How to write an Abstract for a Conference Paper

 - Does the abstract give a concise summary of the findings?

-- Does the abstract conform to the word limit of 300 to 500 words?
+- Does the abstract conform to the word limit of 300 - 350 words?

-- Does the abstract have between 5 and 10 keywords or phrases that closely reflect the content of the paper?
+- Does the abstract have up to 5 keywords or phrases that closely reflect the content of the paper?

 - Should the abstract be accepted?